 - “Shanti”: is a Sanskrit word that translates directly to “peace” in English.
 Yet, its interpretation within the context of this mantra goes beyond mere absence of conflict or disturbance.
 It suggests an overarching tranquility, harmony, and serenity permeating all levels of one’s being.
 When chanted thrice, it is often understood as a wish for peace in three realms: the physical (adhibhautika), the divine or natural (adhidevika), and the spiritual or self (adhyatmika).

-Hence, when combined into the mantra “Om Shanti,” the meaning transcends the literal interpretation of “cosmic peace.”
-It communicates a desire for peace and harmony at every level of existence—within oneself, in the physical world, and in the entire cosmos.
-It embodies the philosophical underpinnings of Eastern spiritual traditions that perceive the interconnectedness of all beings and all states of existence.
+When combined into the mantra “Om Shanti” the meaning goes beyond the literal interpretation of “cosmic peace”.
+It conveys the desire for peace and harmony at all levels of existence, within humans themselves, in the physical world and in the entire universe.
+Mantras represent the philosophical underpinnings of Eastern spiritual traditions that recognize the interconnectedness of all living things and all states of existence.

-Therefore, the repetition of the “Om Shanti” mantra serves as both a spiritual exercise and a powerful affirmation, guiding individuals towards achieving inner tranquility, promoting universal peace, and fostering a deep sense of unity with the cosmos.
-It epitomizes a pathway towards self-realization and spiritual enlightenment, as advocated by ancient Hindu philosophy.
+Therefore, repeating the mantra “Om Shanti” is both a spiritual exercise and a powerful affirmation, guiding individuals to achieve inner stillness, promoting universal peace and cultivating Cultivate a deep sense of unity with the universe.
+It epitomizes the path towards self-realization and spiritual enlightenment, advocated by ancient Hindu philosophy.

-- Adhi-daivikam: This refers to disruptions that are beyond our control, often deemed as “godsent” or divinely ordained.
-These encompass natural calamities such as storms, earthquakes, or diseases, and other events that we cannot predict or prevent.
-The first utterance of “shanti” in the mantra is an invocation of peace from these uncontrollable disturbances, acknowledging that there are forces beyond our immediate sphere of influence and control.
+- Adhi-daivikam: This refers to events beyond our control, often called “Will of God” or divinely ordained.
+These include natural disasters such as hurricanes, earthquakes or diseases, and other events that we cannot predict or prevent.
+The first utterance of “shanti” in the mantra is a call for peace from these uncontrollable events, acknowledging that there are forces beyond the sphere of direct human influence and control.

-- Adhi-bhautikam: This category pertains to disturbances arising from our interactions with the world around us.
-This could include disruptions from background noises, people, or any external factors that disturb our peace of mind.
-Here, the second invocation of “shanti” is a plea for tranquility from these worldly disturbances, a call for calm amidst the chaos of our external environment.
+- Adhi-bhautikam: This type involves disturbing events that arise from our interactions with the world around us.
+This can include disturbances caused by background noise, people, or any external factor that disturbs our peace of mind.
+Here, the second prayer of “shanti” is a request for peace from these worldly disturbances, a call for calm amidst the chaos of our external environment.

 - Adhyatmikam: The third and perhaps the most profound disturbance is from within us, pertaining to our mind, body and spirit.
 This internal discord is often linked to our emotions such as anger, jealousy, greed, and hatred.
 These disturbances originate from our ego and attachments, causing a ripple in our inner peace.
 The third “shanti” in the mantra seeks divine intervention to replace these negative emotions with peace, detachment, love, and tranquility, thereby focusing on self-transformation.